JupyterPhysSciLab/JPSLUtils/README.md

   hidden without the menu being available, then you need to issue the command `OTJS('JPSLUtils.init();')` in python or just `JPSLUtils.init();` in javascript.

 #### Change Log
+  * 0.6.0rc
+    * Python cell actions no longer run when a trusted notebook is opened (using `OTJS
+      ()`).
+    * Reformatted the user name and partner information saved on each initialization.
   * 0.5.9
     * Switch to using hierarchical menus.
     * Now requires JPSLMenus package.